NINadjem/Strict-Priority-Queuing-Algorithm/README.md

  This is a simple implementation of the Strict Priority Queuing Algorithm that is actually used in scheduling...

+ well it's also a part of our miserable practical work so I thought that it would be a nice thing to share...

  ## I/O of the Algorithm

  * input  : an Array that contiens times ( as doubles ) 🕖 and their waiting lists ( as a char list ). 📜

- * output : an Array that contiens token elements ( as a char ) 🆎 with their relative time of end of execution ( as double ) 🕣.
+ * output : an Array that contiens token elements ( as a char ) 🆎
+            with their relative time of end of execution ( as double ) 🕣.

  Well, I know that what this isn't clear enough, that's why there are some screenshots i👇 👇 👇 👇 👇 👇